rajhasani/OverTheWire_Bandit/OverTheWire_Krypton/02_krypton2.md

 Enjoy!
 ```

 This description differs slightly than the one provided above, which is directly from the website, in that it specifies that the file is encrypted using a ROT13.
-We dealt with one of these in Bandit, so this *should* be straightforward.
+We dealt with one of these in Bandit, so this should be straightforward.

-***`krypton1@bandit:/krypton/krypton1$ cat krypton2`***
+**`krypton1@bandit:/krypton/krypton1$ cat krypton2`**
 *`YRIRY GJB CNFFJBEQ EBGGRA`*

-Take this output over to rot13.com, and we get:
+**`krypton1@bandit:/krypton/krypton1$ echo "YRIRY GJB CNFFJBEQ EBGGRA" | tr [A-Z] [N-ZA-M]`**
 *`LEVEL TWO PASSWORD ROTTEN`*